akidee/schema.js/README.markdown

 # schema.js

 This solution is not actively maintained any longer.
-The find a JSON Schema validator take a look at these [benchmarks](https://github.com/Muscula/json-schema-benchmark).
+To find a JSON Schema validator take a look at these [benchmarks](https://github.com/Muscula/json-schema-benchmark).

 * implements data schema validation and adaptation according to [JSON Schema](http://json-schema.org/) ([draft 2](http://tools.ietf.org/html/draft-zyp-json-schema-02)) for JavaScript (CommonJS).